As a freelance writer, it can be a struggle to find high-quality paying work.

 While there are probably tens of thousands of magazines that pay writers, a much smaller number compensate writers really well.

 Here are 10 magazines that will pay $500 or more for an article.
-Click on the title of each magazine for additional submission information!

 Lifestyle magazine Catholic Digest wants writers with a positive and encouraging voice who write from experience.